Answered: Does Depo Shot Cause Weight Gain?

 What is Depo-Provera?

-Depo Shot is a contraceptive injection that uses progestin to prevent pregnancy.
+Depo Shot, is a highly effective contraceptive injection that uses progestin to prevent pregnancy.
 When delivered according to the recommended 12-week dosing schedule, Depo Shot is 94% effective.
+When used as directed, Depo Provera has many benefits that make it an attractive choice for someone looking into birth control options.

 Depo-Provera and Weight Gain